 'Bomb Cyclone' Winter Storm Will Hit U.S. As Thanksgiving Nears, Forecasters Warn

-Hurricane-force winds; blizzard conditions; heavy snowfall — and a "bomb cyclone" on the West Coast: those are the dire predictions of weather forecasters, who are warning Thanksgiving travelers to be cautious and prepare for delays, as two powerful back-to-back storms hit the western and central U.S. this week.
+Hurricane-force winds, blizzard conditions, heavy snowfall — and a "bomb cyclone" on the West Coast: Those are the dire predictions of weather forecasters, who are warning Thanksgiving travelers to be cautious and prepare for delays as two powerful back-to-back storms hit the western and central U.S. this week.

 The National Weather Service's U.S. forecast map is draped in alarming shades of pink, purple and red, reflecting winter storm warnings that are in effect from California to Michigan.
 And the bad weather is expected to last: The winter storm warning posted by the NWS office in Las Vegas will remain in effect from 5 p.m.
 PT Tuesday through 4 a.m.
 PT Friday.

 The warnings come as Denver and other cities are already coping with heavy snowfall from a winter storm that is hitting the southern and central Plains region.
-The NWS office in Cheyenne, Wyo., reports getting more than 12 inches of snow by midday on Tuesday.
+The NWS office in Cheyenne, Wyo., reported getting more than 12 inches of snow by midday on Tuesday.
 But elevated areas west of Fort Collins, Colo., reported more than 30 inches.

-That storm is still developing and is expected to dump up to a foot of snow in a broad region by Thursday, as it moves from the Plains to the Upper Mississippi Valley, across the Upper Great Lakes and into northern Maine, the NWS says.
+That storm is still developing and is expected to dump up to a foot of snow in a broad region by Thursday as it moves from the Plains to the upper Mississippi Valley, across the upper Great Lakes and into northern Maine, the NWS says.
 It adds that heavy snow could affect travelers at airports from Denver to Minneapolis-St. Paul.

 Despite those high snow totals, the strongest winter storm is in the far West, where the system is coming in from the Pacific Ocean.
-It will start to hit Oregon and Northern California by Tuesday night, the weather service says.
+It will start to hit Oregon and Northern California by Tuesday night, the NWS says.
 It adds that what could be a record-setting storm system will likely turn into a bomb cyclone — meaning the storm will intensify at an unusually rapid rate.

 Here's a satellite look at the "bomb cyclone" that will be moving into the area over the next few hours.
 Hopefully everyone is prepared for strong, significant storm today! #orwx #cawx pic.twitter.com/hJwblDOEgO— NWS Medford (@NWSMedford) November 26, 2019